KasparTheAhv/WhatDoingLogger/readme.md

 ```
 (e.g. `WhatDoingLogger/logs/2025-05-06.txt`)

-You don’t need to create the `logs/` folder manually—`track.py` will do it for you.
-The Windows task will also manage auto-start.
+You don’t need to create the `logs/` folder manually— the program will do it for you.

 ## 🛡️ Disclaimer